hitblast/IgKnite/README.md

 Unified, swiss-grade moderation & music bot for Discord

 > [!IMPORTANT]
-> This project is going extensive legacy code migration.
+> This project is going through extensive legacy code migration.
 Please do not use this in production till the latest tag release occurs.